SarahGilbert064/ScreamBnB/worklog.md

 2:30pm - watching tutorial on firebase data query

 3:45pm - still trying to figure out how to access data that is directly put into firestore database

+5:15pm - chatted with shawn for awhile, was able to hard code in hotel data but going to keep researching/trying to access data from firestore